 - Keeping the heel steady during weightlifting is the thermoplastic polyurethane (TPU) heel wedge.
 This firm yet lightweight compound does not let the foam compress under heavy loads.

 - A rubber material entirely makes up the composition of the outsole.
 It is marked with a strategically placed knobbed texture for next-level traction and durability.

 The Under Armour Project Rock 1 is created with the foot dimension and the biomechanics of men in mind.
-It is reported to run larger than usual, so shoppers are recommended to go half a size down when ordering.
+It is reported to run larger than usual, so shoppers are recommended to go half-a-size to a full size down when ordering.
 The sizing ranges from US 7 to 16.
-It only comes in a standard D - Medium width but features a wide toe box for a comfortable toe splay.
+The shoe only comes in a standard D - Medium width but features a wide toe box for a comfortable toe splay.

 A rubber compound lines the entire bottom of the Under Armour Project Rock 1.
 It is textured with a strategically placed knobbed pattern for traction on different types of surfaces.
 It also serves to enhance the durability of the outsole.

 The Under Armour Project Rock 1 employs the Micro G foam for underfoot cushioning.
 It is crafted to be 30% thinner than other foam midsoles to reduce the weight while having the same shock-absorbing and responsive functionalities.
 It transforms impact into propulsion power for reactive takeoffs.
 It also helps in keeping the wearer’s feet closer to the ground for improved proprioception and maneuverability.

 At the heel section of the midsole, a firmer compound is placed.
 This part is made of a lightweight yet tough TPU material which solidifies the base to make it stable and incompressible while weightlifting.